American Music Awards of 2022: Performances

 Performers were announced on October 31 and November 14, 2022.
 D-Nice served as the house DJ.
 Yola, GloRilla, Dove Cameron, and Anitta made their AMAs performance debuts at the show.
-Pink performed twice: first as the show's opening act, and later to sing "Hopelessly Devoted to You" in tribute to the late Olivia Newton-John.
+Pink performed twice: first as the show's opening act, and later to sing "Hopelessly Devoted to You" in tribute to Olivia Newton-John following her death in August 2022.
 As the recipient of the inaugural Song of Soul award, Yola performed her song "Break the Bough", from the 2022 film Elvis.
 Stevie Wonder and Charlie Puth performed a special extended medley of select Lionel Richie songs in honor of the singer being the year's Icon Award recipient.
 They were eventually joined onstage by several other artists including Ari Lennox, Melissa Etheridge, Yola, and Smokey Robinson.
 Though Tems, WizKid, and Richie were originally announced as performers, they did not perform on the show.

 On November 21, Chris Brown shared a video clip on Instagram of a rehearsal for a tribute performance he had originally prepared for the show in honor of the 40th anniversary of Michael Jackson's Thriller (1982).
 Brown revealed that it had been cancelled by the AMAS "for reasons unknown" the day before the show was set to air.
 In response, a spokesperson for DCP stated that the cancellation was due to "creative direction" and not any fault of Brown's.
 He would have been joined by Ciara for the performance.